andyw8/andyw8.github.io/_posts/2026-08-13-hk-git-pre-commit-hooks-ruby-rails.md

 ## Wrapping Up

-Along with `mise`, `hk` has become one the tools that I rely on every day as a developer.
+Along with `mise`, `hk` has become one of the tools that I rely on every day as a developer.
 Whether your writing code by hand, or using an agent, it will catch linting and formatting issues quickly and effectively, allowing you to focus on the more interesting things.